bebasid/bebasdns/README.en.md

 ### <ins>Security Test</ins>

-[BebasDNS / BebasID DNS](#bebasdns--bebasid-dns) has been tested for security and graded according to website:
+[BebasDNS / BebasID DNS](#bebasdns--bebasid-dns) has been tested for security and graded according to the website:

 | SSL Sites | Grade | Latest Update Date |
 | --- | --- | --- |